James Gallagher (California politician): Career

-Gallagher's political career began when he worked for State Assemblyman Doug LaMalfa as a fellow in a Fellowship Program.
+Gallagher's political career began when he worked for state Assemblyman Doug LaMalfa as a fellow in a Fellowship Program.

 Since 2007, Gallagher has been practicing law.
 He is a partner in his family's fifth generation rice and walnut farming operation.
 In 2008, Gallagher was elected to the Sutter County Board of Supervisors, where he served until his election to the State Assembly.

 On November 4, 2014, Gallagher won the election and succeeded fellow Republican Dan Logue, who ran unsuccessfully for Congress that year.
-Gallagher is a Republican representing the California's 3rd State Assembly district, encompassing western parts of the Sacramento Valley.
+Gallagher is a Republican.

 In 2017, Gallagher became the Republican Caucus Chairman of the California General Assembly.